 Asset tags can come in a variety of materials, including aluminum, vinyl, foil, and polyester.
 They may be printed in different colors, and they are commonly made to resist harsh chemicals, moisture, and abrasions.
 Some are even coated with clear polyester films, which provide better protection for indoor applications.

-The Most Durable Asset Labels Are Foil – For most general use assets that are exposed to abrasion, chemical exposure, or environmental hazards, durable foil asset labels can be a great choice.
+The most durable asset labels are made of foil – For most general use assets that are exposed to abrasion, chemical exposure, or environmental hazards, durable foil asset labels can be a great choice.
 These tags are able to withstand temperatures up to 180 degrees Fahrenheit.
 They can also withstand water and mild acids, which makes them an excellent option for industrial applications and food processing facilities.

 For more challenging conditions that require increased durability, rigid aluminum asset tags are a popular choice.
 These tags are designed to withstand abrasion, chemicals, and other harsh environments, and are used in the manufacturing, healthcare, and chemical processing industries.